diws1/dfetch/README.md

 ![My Image](https://github.com/diws1/dfetch/blob/main/screenshot/dfetch.png)

 ## Command List
+These are some of command lines i use in dfetch.
+I think there are still many command lines that can display various information on a linux system.

 | Command | Description |
 | --- | :---: |
 | `whoami` | Username |